hydrojumbo/quito-climate-study/README.md

 4. Open a command prompt (Windows 7: Start Menu => Type "cmd" => Press Enter).
 5. Install yeoman by typing: "npm install -g yo" => Press Enter.
 Read [Yeoman getting started](http://yeoman.io/gettingstarted.html) for more information.
 6. Install ruby by downloading and running [the installer](http://rubyinstaller.org/).
 Make sure to put ruby executables in your PATH when prompted by the installer.
+7. Install [Git](http://git-scm.com/downloads) if you do not have it on your computer.
+8. Make sure you have a web-compatible text editor like [Sublime Text](http://www.sublimetext.com/) or [NotePad++](http://notepad-plus-plus.org/) to view and edit the Javascript, HTML, and CSS files in this project.
-7. Clone this repository with Git (e.g. in Git Bash, type "git clone https://github.com/hydrojumbo/quito-climate-study.git" or [Download the zip file](https://github.com/hydrojumbo/quito-climate-study/archive/master.zip) and unzip it on your computer.
-In case you have never used Git before, recommended "clients" (programs that let you use Git) include: Git Bash, Git Gui, Tower on Mac, and Github for Windows.
-Git is only necessary if you want to add layers to the site and have those changes included with the source.
+9. [Download the zip file](https://github.com/hydrojumbo/quito-climate-study/archive/master.zip) and unzip it on your computer or clone this repository with Git (e.g. in Git Bash, type "git clone https://github.com/hydrojumbo/quito-climate-study.git".
+You only need to clone the repository if you want to contribute changes you make so that everyone can have them.
-8. While this is not necessary, [Azure Storage Explorer](http://azurestorageexplorer.codeplex.com/) is a convenient way to browse the files of the site after they have been uploaded.
+10. While this is not necessary, [Azure Storage Explorer](http://azurestorageexplorer.codeplex.com/) is a convenient way to browse the files of the site after they have been uploaded.

 ###Publishing the web site
 There are several steps involved in publishing the web site.
 At a high level, these are: